 Forest School was a totally new concept to me when we started our home education journey.
 It bears no real relation to anything I remember learning in school apart from perhaps nature walks which may have happened once a year or so.
+Here is what happened when we started our Forest School preparation.

 What is Forest School?